Snuggle/snugg.ie/_drafts/2021-05-09-server-cabinet.md

 # My Server Cabinet/Coffee Table
 ## The Idea

 Now after [building a server](/posts/hug-server) for self-hosting things, there's no-where to put it!
 Most server cabinets that people can buy online are either _way too expensive_ or way too big 'n' heavy to ship properly.
-So, how could I make a server of my own yet still make it functional?
+So, how could I make a cabinet of my own yet still make it functional?

 I wanted to avoid the ever-popular [LackRack](https://wiki.eth0.nl/index.php/LackRack) where people buy [an Ikea table](https://www.ikea.com/us/en/p/lack-side-table-black-20011408/) to use as their server rack, which even comes with a [handy instruction manual](http://eth-0.nl/lackrack.pdf), as it doesn't actually have any proper mounting holes.
-I didn't like the thought of screwing all this expensive equipment directly into into the wood, which was flimsy particle board.
+I didn't like the thought of screwing all this expensive equipment directly into into the particle wood and also not being able to use the sliding rails that come with many server chassis.
 I was also planning to add a heavy [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply) at some point, which also ruled out this option.